trneedham/Spectral-Gromov-Wasserstein/README.md

 # Generalized Spectral Clustering via Gromov-Wasserstein Learning

-This repository is the official implementation of _Generalized Spectral Clustering via Gromov-Wasserstein Learning_ by Samir Chowdhury and Tom Needham (Arxiv link forthcoming).
+This repository is the official implementation of _Generalized Spectral Clustering via Gromov-Wasserstein Learning_ by Samir Chowdhury and Tom Needham.
+A preprint is available [here](https://arxiv.org/abs/2006.04163).

 ## Requirements